kninad/marching-cubes-graphics/notes.md

 done: camera, shader headers, gui.

+mesh also kind of done since need to have position and normal data (i.e face data like Object.h) and then pass it onto VBO.

-todo: main-renderer, nano gui file, meshing file, raw data utils
+todo: main-renderer, meshing file, raw data utils

+Object.h should hold the mesh object

+need to write a marching cubes specific header / source file.

 Marching Cubes